How do we promote Coexistence?

 There is an urgent need to consolidate the existing knowledge around coexistence within India, and further fill the gaps in our understanding.

-The consortium will guide a fellowship programme for early career researchers and practitioners, to undertake a range of coexistence projects across the country.
-More details will be updated soon.
+The consortium is guiding a fellowship programme for early career researchers and practitioners, to undertake a range of coexistence projects across the country.

 Collaboration, Clarity and Consolidation

 Balancing the needs of people and animals is challenging, and means very different things in different contexts, with perhaps no universal definitions.
-Through the diverse areas of expertise within the Consortium, we hope to bring about more collaboration between people working on similar issues around the country.
+Through the diverse areas of expertise within the Consortium, we are bringing about more collaboration between people working on similar issues around the country.
 To better articulate the complexity on the ground - what does coexistence with different species look like in different landscapes?

 Commentary and Outreach